CCB Strangle Strategy

 What is a strangle on CCB?

 A strangle on CCB is the strangle strategy applied to CCB (stock).
 The strategy is structurally neutral / high-volatility (long premium, OTM): A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.
-With CCB stock trading near $77.22, the strikes shown on this page are snapped to the nearest listed CCB chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CCB stock at $52.30 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed CCB chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are CCB strangle max profit and max loss calculated?